-Whether you're an experienced teacher who's ready to retire or recently did, concerned about your health or that of a family member, or looking to supplement your income, we may be the right fit for you.
+Whether you're an experienced teacher who's ready to retire or recently did, dedicated to helping struggling students, and/or looking to supplement your income, we may be the right fit for you.

 The difference comes down to guaranteed payments and letting us handle recruitment, scheduling, insurance, and other business matters for you.